oracle/graalpython/docs/contributor/IMPLEMENTATION_DETAILS.md

 ## Abstract Operations on Python Objects

-Many generic operations on Python objects in CPython are defined in the header files `abstract.c` and `abstract.h`.
+Many generic operations on Python objects in CPython are defined in the header files `object.h` and `abstract.h`.
 These operations are widely used and their interplay and intricacies are the cause for the conversion, error message, and control flow bugs when not mimicked correctly.
 Our current approach is to provide many of these abstract operations as part of the `PythonObjectLibrary`.

 ### Common operations in the PythonObjectLibrary